qperfect-io/mimiqcircuits-python/docs/manual/loss.rst

 qubits should change the later circuit execution.

 In the Python API, loss can be represented directly in a circuit.
-You can insert stochastic loss events, mark a qubit as lost deterministically, reload it later, write its loss status into classical bits, and rewrite partially affected instructions with a :class:`~mimiqcircuits.lossmodel.LossModel`.
+You can insert stochastic loss events, reload a lost qubit, write its loss status into classical bits, and rewrite partially affected instructions with a :class:`~mimiqcircuits.lossmodel.LossModel`.

 Loss can also be part of a custom Kraus channel.
 A :class:`~mimiqcircuits.operations.noisechannel.kraus.Kraus` channel becomes